Adjusted Trial Balance Definition

 Adjusted Trial Balance of the company in the non-financial statement in which the list and the balances of the company’s all the accounts are presented after the adjusting journal entries are made at the year-end and those balances are then reported on respective financial statements.

-In simple words, when accounts are prepared at the end of accounting period, ledger balances are also required to be updated with relevant adjustments which are results of the partial transaction, improper transactions, and transactions which were skipped.
-Such types of transactions are deposits, closing stocks, depreciation etc. Once all necessary adjustments are done a new second trial balance is prepared to ensure that it is still balanced.
+In simple words, when accounts are prepared at the end of the accounting period, ledger balances are also required to be updated with relevant adjustments, which are results of the partial transaction, improper transactions, and transactions that were skipped.
+Such types of transactions are deposits, closing stocks, depreciation, etc. Once all necessary adjustments are made, a new second trial balance is prepared to ensure that it is still balanced.
 This new trial balance is called the adjusted trial balance.

 Entries in an Adjusted Trial Balance

-#1 – Accrual of revenue that was earned but was not yet recorded.
+#1 – Accrual of revenue that was earned but not yet recorded.

-This arises when an asset is a sale but customer not yet billed for the same.
+It arises when an asset is a sale, but the customer not yet billed for the same.
 Eg. Account receivable, accrued interest.

 Accrued revenue A/C – Dr